 A fast, secure internet connection is imperative for reading images from home according to the authors of this article.
 “For our system, an 80-Mbps connection over the VPN gives close to in-house results.
 Speeds as low as 30–40 Mbps are acceptable, though lag occurs.
 Speeds of 200 Mbps and greater afford a seamless experience,” the authors mentioned.

 IT support and self-help resources

 When technical problems arise, remote radiologists will need support – either from their PACS admin or vendor’s support team.
 Sometimes there are minor issues that a radiologist can resolve on their own.
 It’d be a smart idea to prepare how-to guides to walk radiologists through these problems.
-Better yet, a PACS vendor that offers a robust library of self-help resources should be helpful in guiding radiologists on how to solve common issues independently.
+Better yet, a medical imaging solution or a PACS vendor that offers a robust library of self-help resources should be helpful in guiding radiologists on how to solve common issues independently.

 As remote radiology becomes more common, radiologists will be reading from home day in and out.
 Proper ergonomics and a comfortable office set-up at home is essential for a radiologist’s comfort and health.